Independent cosmology · reproducible calculator · explicit claim labels

 Key results from the closure stack

-The cards below summarize the headline IO predictions and their observational comparisons.
+The cards below summarize selected closure-stack predictions and observation-facing confrontation values.
 They are loaded from the same crossing data that powers the bridge map.

 Loading key results...